spareinetrip/stremula-1/README.md

        - Future-proof: Works for any year transition (2025→2026, 2026→2027, etc.)
      - Extracts magnet link and session information
      - **Smart Torrent Handling**:
-       - Checks if the magnet link was recently attempted and is still downloading (within last 30 minutes)
+       - Checks if the magnet link already exists in Real Debrid (reuses existing torrents)
+       - If torrent exists and is downloaded → gets streaming links immediately
-       - If still downloading, skips it and moves to the next post
+       - If torrent exists but is still downloading → checks status once, shows progress, and moves on (will check again next fetch)
-       - If not recently attempted, converts magnet link to Real Debrid streaming links
-       - Waits up to 1 minute for Real Debrid to download the torrent (reduced from 5 minutes to prevent getting stuck)
+       - If torrent doesn't exist → adds new torrent and waits up to 1 minute for download
-       - If still downloading after 1 minute, saves the status and moves on (will retry later)
+       - If still downloading after 1 minute, saves the status and moves on (will check again on next fetch cycle)
+       - On each fetch cycle, rechecks existing torrents to see if they've finished downloading
-       - Tracks torrent status in the database to avoid repeated attempts
+       - Tracks torrent status in the database and shows progress percentage
      - Saves everything to the database
    - Stops that fetch round when it finds a weekend that is fully processed (both 1080p and 2160p posts have all required sessions)
    - Returns normally and waits for the next scheduled fetch